 - You may also add other varieties of beans to this curry to make it more delicious and nutritious.

-- Black chana takes a longer time to get cooked than other beans and doesn't lose its shape easily so cook it for at least 9-10 whistles on a medium flame.
+- Black chana takes a longer time to get cooked than other beans and doesn't lose its shape easily so cook it for at least 9-10 whistles on medium heat.

 - To fasten the process of soaking chana, soak them in hot water.

-- If you don't want whole spices in your curry, tie the spices in a small muslin cloth and then add to the cooking pot.
-Removing them from the curry will become easy if you do this.
+- If you don't want whole spices in your curry, tie the spices in a small muslin cloth and then add them to the cooking pot.
+Removing them from the curry will become easier if you do this.

 Frequently asked questions